-Ways to Avoid Lymphadema.
-Prevention is the best tool against arm lymphedema.
+Ways to avoid lymphedema: Prevention is the best tool against arm lymphedema.
 Learn the warning signs and the precautions to take.
 Make these guidelines and a heightened awareness a regular part of your life.
-Skin care is your first line of defense.
+Skincare is your first line of defense.
 Since the skin acts as a barrier to infection, any disruption of the skin can spell trouble.
-Burns, chafing, dryness, cuticle injury (such as hangnails), cracks, cuts, splinters, and insect bites are immediate risks for infection.
+Burns, chafing, dryness, cuticle injury (such as hangnails), cracks, cuts, splinters, and insect bites are immediate risks for breast infection.

 For women affected by breast cancer, overcoming pain can be a major part of dealing with the disease and its treatment.
-Pain is a common side effect of treatment and also a side effect of cancer, however there are ways to manage the pain.
-Consult your physician if your pain continues to limit your daily activity.
+Pain is a common side effect of treatment and also a side effect of cancer.
+However, you can take steps to manage the pain.
+Consult your physician if your pain continues to limit your daily life activities.

 Why Choose Dr. Ember Ewings